“Creating a More Perfect Democracy”

-One hundred years after the League was founded in 1920, members of the League are proud of the great progress achieved when it comes to truly Making Democracy Work.
-But there is much work still to be done.
+One hundred years after the League’s founding in 1920, members of the League are proud of the great progress achieved when it comes to truly Making Democracy Work.
+Yet there is much work still to be done.

 The League’s historic commitment to register, educate and mobilize voters is not only stronger, but more effective than ever.
-The League has recently activated the web site for VOTE411.org—a cutting-edge election information website utilized by millions of voters each election cycle.
+Recently, the League has activated the web site for VOTE411.org—a cutting-edge election information website utilized by millions of voters each election cycle.

 Sue Fortune, President of the LWV of Klamath County says, “We’ll also continue to push for improved access to health care.
 We also recognize that Climate Change is a scientific reality that must be addressed to ensure a sustainable planet for everyone.
 We will continue to study local issues and educate our community as to what we find.”
 We hope men and women in Klamath will join our ranks to work for the good of our community.